rauf322/blink-copilot/README.md

 ## 🌟 Key Features

-1. Fully async `blink.cmp` integration.
+1. Developed according to the `blink.cmp` async specification.
-2. Smarter LSP client detecting on buffer switching.
+2. Automatically detects LSP client on buffer switching, ensuring seamless functionality even if the Copilot LSP client isn't attached on the first file opening.
-3. Customizable completion candidates for maximum flexibility.
+3. Supports multiple completion candidates and automatically retries if a request fails.
-4. Latest LSP API with minimal processing for faster results.
+4. Utilizes the latest GitHub Copilot LSP API, resulting in less preprocessing and better performance compared to similar plugins.
-5. Rewritten native LSP interaction for high-speed, low-resource performance.
+5. Offers superior performance over copilot.lua with rewritten native LSP interaction, even when using the official Vim plugin.
-6. Enhanced preview with smart indentation and snippet optimization.
+6. Features enhanced preview with smart deindentation formatting.
-7. Support both `copilot.lua` and official `copilot.vim` as backend (LSP Provider).
+7. Supports both `copilot.lua` and the official `copilot.vim` as backend LSP providers.

 ## ⚙️ Configuration